 Barbary ground squirrels are common and sometimes very tame.
 There are endemic species of lizard and gecko.

 Euphorbia canariensis stand

 Daily excursions will be tailored to suit conditions, but will include visits to Cotillo, Los Molinos Reservoir, the central mountains, fields at La Oliva, Catalina García Lagoon and the Jandía peninsula.
 We will aim to visit a variety of places each day, so will make good use of the minibus, but there will be some leisurely walking each day too.

-Price: £1,490 per person in twin room for a full week (Wednesday to Wednesday).
+Price: £1,400 per person in twin room for six nights (Saturday to Friday).

 Single room supplement: £200